Kad3n13/C458/README2.md

 > _“Sexual health is not merely the absence of disease, dysfunction, or infirmity but requires a positive and respectful approach to sexuality and sexual relationships.” — WHO, 2016_

+# Quiz: Understanding Communication, Harassment, and Healthy Relationships

+> _Note: This is not a form.
+Use browse mode and read all parts of each question carefully._

+---

+## ✅ Question 1 of 3
+**What is an effective verbal communication strategy?**

+- [ ] Giving advice (e.g., "I suggest you do this.")
+- [ ] Showing interest by reacting (e.g., "I can't believe you did that!")
+- [x] Using "I" phrases (e.g., "I feel this" or "I would like this")
+- [x] Identifying the general issue and describing the feelings associated with it)

+**Correct Answer:**
+✔️ Using "I" phrases and identifying the issue with associated feelings help create respectful and assertive communication.

+---

+## ✅ Question 2 of 3
+**Which term refers to unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature?**

+- [x] Sexual harassment
+- [ ] Sexting
+- [ ] Sexual bias
+- [ ] Sexual assault

+**Correct Answer:**
+✔️ **Sexual harassment** involves unwelcome sexual behavior that affects a person’s dignity or creates a hostile environment.

+---

+## ✅ Question 3 of 3
+**Which statement reflects a healthy relationship?**

+- [ ] "I don't want you going out with your friends."
+- [ ] "You need to wear more conservative clothing to work."
+- [x] "Why don't you choose the movie tonight?
+I will choose it next time."
+- [ ] "If you break up with me, I will hurt myself."

+**Correct Answer:**
+✔️ The statement **"Why don't you choose the movie tonight?
+I will choose it next time."** reflects mutual respect, compromise, and emotional safety—all signs of a healthy relationship.